nanocosmos/documentation/docs/nanoplayer/nanoplayer_release_history.md

 ### **Release Notes**

-This version brings a new feature for autoplay.
-There is a new option 'config.playback.automute' (disabled by default) which enables muted autoplay on browsers with autoplay policies.
+This version brings a new feature htmlFor autoplay.
+There is a new option 'config.playback.automute' (disabled by default) which enables muted autoPlay on browsers with autoPlay policies.
 In case the play call is rejected by a policy the player will be muted to autoplay.
-Another feature is the option 'config.style.displayMutedAutoplay' (enabled by default) which shows a muted symbol if playback was started with autoplay and muted.
-There is also a small fix for detecting playing state on iOS.
+Another feature is the option 'config.style.displayMutedAutoplay' (enabled by default) which shows a muted symbol if playback was started with autoPlay and muted.
+There is also a small fix htmlFor detecting playing state on iOS.

 ### **Changelog**

 ### Added

-- enable auto muted playback with autoplay set in case of browser autoplay policy restriction
+- enable auto muted playback with autoPlay set in case of browser autoPlay policy restriction
   - can be set via 'config.playback.automute', default: false
-- enable displaying a muted symbol on muted autoplay
+- enable displaying a muted symbol on muted autoPlay
   - can be set via 'config.style.displayMutedAutoplay', default: true

 ### Fixed